 I’ve always wanted to make an Irish Chain quilt, so I finally did.
 I just love their simplicity.
-Earlier this year I purchased fabric for a Christmas tree mini quilt pattern I designed and made (but haven’t released) and since it didn’t require a lot of fabric, I luckily had enough left for an entire quilt, scrappy binding included!
+Earlier this year I purchased fabric for a Christmas tree mini quilt pattern, Wee Three Trees, and since it didn’t require a lot of fabric, I luckily had enough left for an entire quilt, scrappy binding included!

 I started piecing this in May and finished in August which seems like it took me a long time, but I made a couple of other quilts in between, and overall, it went together relatively quick.
 I used precut 2 ½” strips so I was able to strip piece and chain piece the nine patch blocks.

 The background fabric is Kona Cotton Snow, which blended nicely with the light colors in the printed fabric.
 For quilting, I went with my ever-so-popular (and quite possibly ‘overdone’) crosshatch.
 I made my marks using a hera marker and as usual, it took a lot of time from start to finish.